Are we really living in a computer simulation?

 * Technological Advancements: If we were to reach a point where we could create simulations ourselves, it would raise questions about our own reality.

-Ultimately, the simulation hypothesis remains a thought-provoking philosophical concept.
+Ultimately, the simulation hypothesis remains (at least to some people) a thought-provoking philosophical concept, but it is just that.
 While it's impossible to prove or disprove definitively, it serves as a reminder of the complexity and mystery of our existence.

 While AI has the potential to analyze vast amounts of data and identify patterns that humans might miss, in my opinion there are significant challenges in definitively proving or disproving the simulation existence hypothesis.
 Here's why: